 There are a number of things you can do in advance that will help the process of transitioning your loved one’s care to a community.

 - If you haven’t already done so, designate someone to act as the individual’s legal representative, for example, a durable power of attorney (DPOA), durable power of attorney for health care (DPOA-HC) or guardian.
 You may want to consult with an attorney.

-- If your loved one will be relocating to the Brewer area from another community, you may want to seek out a local Brewer-area physician to provide her/his primary care in the future.
+- If your loved one will be relocating to the Bridgton area from another community, you may want to seek out a local Bridgton-area physician to provide her/his primary care in the future.